elchs/LetoDBf/Readme.txt

       3.2  Run as Windows@ service

- For use as "Windows service" server must be compiled as Windows service, see 2.1 To install LetoDbf as service, the executable must be placed in a directory covered by the OS system search paths to be found from any place.
+ For use as "Windows service" server executable must be compiled for this task, see 2.1 To install LetoDbf as service, the executable must be placed in a directory covered by the OS system search paths to be found from any place.
 Then run letodb with 'install' parameter:
       letodb.exe install

  Verify in letodbf.log that the service was successful installed and started.
- To check the state of a Windows service use the GUI service management for services.
+ To check the state of a Windows service use the GUI management for services.
  Alternatively at command line can be used to start/ stop the service:
-      net start LetoDbf_Service
+      net start LetoDBf_Service
-      net stop LetoDbf_Service
+      net stop LetoDBf_Service

- To deinstall service, run letodb with 'uninstall' parameter:
+ To deinstall service again, run letodb with 'uninstall' parameter:
       letodb.exe uninstall
- then restart your Windows machine.
+ It possible may need to restart your Windows machine.
+You can check beforehand if the service is still listed in the GUI management for services, else it is not needed.

       4. Server configuration